Settings & Notifications

 <Accordion title="Top up on Create Lend Offer">

-When enabled, the app automatically deposits the required **USDC** from your main wallet into your escrow when you create a lend offer.
+The app automatically deposits the required USDC from your main wallet into your escrow when you create a lend offer.
+Once this toggle becomes active, disabling it will let you fund the escrow manually instead.

 </Accordion>